-- ➤ 'Safeguarding' and 'individuals at risk' is a processing condition that allows practitioners to share special category personal data. - Practitioners will seek consent to share data where possible in line with Information Sharing for Safeguarding Practitioners 2018.
+- Safeguarding' and 'individuals at risk' is a processing condition that allows practitioners to share special category personal data. - Practitioners will seek consent to share data where possible in line with Information Sharing for Safeguarding Practitioners 2024. - It is recommended that staff should read the Department for Education Data Protection Guidance for Schools.